 Try to predict problems

 Having a detailed and extensive plan is all well and good, but what about when something goes wrong?
 If this happens, it’s good to know you’ve planned for it as much as you possibly can.
-Try to anticipate potential problems with your renovation project.
+Try to anticipate potential problems such as asbestos issues with your renovation project.
 Research similar projects that people have undertaken and see where they tripped up.
 What steps can you take to ensure that you don’t meet a similar fate?
 Preventing problems before they’ve occurred is an excellent way to keep your budget manageable and keep your project in time and on cost.

 Kill your darlings